 Social Sciences research is aligned with the University’s core purpose: to transform lives globally and locally.

-Our experts collaborate across eight interdisciplinary research themes.
+Our experts collaborate across five interdisciplinary research themes.
 We seek to understand the world's most complex and challenging issues.

 The research work we do makes a meaningful impact on society at home and abroad.
 Here are three examples of cross-cutting initiatives led by our research staff: